 There is also a single waterslide available for an additional $5 (must be at least 42″ tall).
 Push sticks are available to purchase for $5 and are highly recommended.
 Reservations are recommended.

 Cool River Tubing is open 7 days per week from Memorial Day to Labor Day.
 Hours are generally from 9:00 am – 6:00 pm, weather permitting.
 Call to inquire about hours during other seasons.

 - Phone: +1 (706) 878-2665

-Dogs are allowed to go tubing but are not allowed in the water park.
+Children ages 2+ who are able to walk and wear a life vest are allowed to tube.
+Dogs are allowed to go tubing too!
 No coolers, cans, glass, or alcohol.
 Must wear shoes (flip-flops are not allowed).

 Helen Tubing and Waterpark Contact Info